OpNavi63736/Geometry-dash-Free/README.md

 INSTALLATION

-1. Download the .zip.rar file
+1. Download the .rar file
 2. extract the file
 3. Enjoy!